 Why is this important?

 Global humanitarian needs are on the increase due to a growing number in the last years of natural and man-made disasters, namely protracted crises.
-An estimated 128.6 M people will be in need of humanitarian assistance in 2017 and this figure is expected to continue grow, Even though funding for humanitarian assistance has increased significantly, it has not been able to keep up with the reality on the ground.
+Even though funding for humanitarian assistance has increased significantly, it has not been able to keep up with the reality on the ground.
 The capacity of humanitarians to deliver aid and respond to needs via the traditional means has been stretched to the limit.

 How are we helping?